keepforever/code-snip/README.md

 ## How Snip Snarf is intended to be used:

 ### The basic architecture is simple.
-The 'Your Snips' page library of snips, an 'Add Snip' page, and a 'Search Snip' page.
-All of which function exactly how you would expect.
+The 'Your Snips' page is a scrollable library of the snips you've entered.
+The 'Add Snip' and 'Search Snip' pages are self explanatory.

 ### The one feature that makes this program unique is the display of the metadata that you have the option to decorate each snippet you add to your library.

-When the application spins up, it takes every word entered for a snippet, code, name, keywords, etc. and creates a 'word soup' array, which is then used by a rudimentary searching algorithm I wrote to scan each word for exact or partial matches and displays the relevant snips.
+### When the application spins up, it takes every word entered for a snippet, code, name, keywords, etc. and creates a 'word soup' array, which is then used by a rudimentary searching algorithm I wrote to scan each word for exact or partial matches and displays the relevant snips.

 ## What's Next?